marinabeshai/publicinterest/README.md

 - average return
 - track buys and sells per person using geometric mean of "amount"
 - systematic similarities and differences between house and senate
-- who was trading the no longer existing stocks?